NarainritKaruna/karuna/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 I'm PhD student in Medicine at Queen's University Belfast.
-I am just and ordinary person.
+I am just an ordinary person.

 My research primarily focuses on cardiovascular diseases and translational research using preclinical models and human studies, particularly diabetic cardiomyopathy and heart failure.